Cosmological parameter inference with Bayesian statistics: A first look at Bayesian statistics

 \subsection{Chi-square and goodness of fit}

-We mentioned the main aim of parameter estimation is to maximize the likelihood in order to obtain the most probable set of model parameters, given the data.
-If we consider the Gaussian approximation given in Eqn. \eqref{GLik} we can see the likelihood will be maximum if the quantity
+We mentioned that the main aim of parameter estimation is to maximize the likelihood in order to obtain the most probable set of model parameters given the data.
+If we consider the Gaussian approximation given in Equation \eqref{GLik}, we can see the likelihood will be maximum if the quantity

 is minimum.
-The quantity $\chi^2$ is usually called \textbf{chi-square} and is related to the Gaussian likelihood via $L=L_0e^{-\chi^2/2}$.
+The quantity $\chi^2$ is usually called \textbf{{chi-square}} and is related to the Gaussian likelihood via $L=L_0e^{-\chi^2/2}$.
 Then, we can say that maximizing the Gaussian likelihood is equivalent to minimizing the chi-square.
-However, as we mentioned before, there are some circumstances where the likelihood cannot be described by a Gaussian distribution, in these cases the chi-square and the likelihood are no longer equivalent. \\
+However, as we mentioned before, there are some circumstances where the likelihood cannot be described by a Gaussian distribution, in these cases the chi-square and the likelihood are no longer equivalent.

-The probability distribution for different values of $\chi^2$ around its minimum, is given by the $\chi^2$ distribution for $v=n-M$ degrees of freedom, where $n$ is the number of independent data points and $M$ the number of parameters.
-Hence, we can calculate the probability that an observed $\chi^2$ exceeds by chance a value $\hat \chi$ for the correct model.
+The probability distribution for different values of $\chi^2$ around its minimum is given by the $\chi^2$ distribution for $v=n-M$ degrees of freedom, where $n$ is the number of independent data points and $M$ the number of parameters.
+Hence, we can calculate the probability that an observed $\chi^2$ exceeds, by chance, a value $\hat \chi$ for the correct model.
 This probability is given by $Q(v,\hat\chi)=1-\Gamma(v/2,\hat\chi/2)$ \cite{NR}, where $\Gamma$ is the incomplete Gamma function.
 Then, the probability that the observed $\chi^2$ (even the correct model) is less than a given value $\hat\chi^2$ is $1-Q$.
-This statement is strictly true if the errors are Gaussian and the model is a linear function of the likelihood, i.e., for Gaussian likelihoods. \\
+This statement is strictly true if the errors are Gaussian and the model is a linear function of the likelihood, i.e., for Gaussian likelihoods.

-If we evaluate the quantity $Q$ for the best-fit values (minimum chi-square) we can have a measure of the goodness of fit.
-If $Q$ is small (small probability) we can interpret it as: \begin{itemize} \item The model is wrong and can be rejected. \item The errors are underestimated. \item The error measurements are not normally distributed. \end{itemize} On the other hand, if $Q$ is too large there are some reasons to believe that: \begin{itemize} \item Errors have been overestimated. \item Data are correlated or non-independent. \item The distribution is non-Gaussian. \end{itemize}
+If we evaluate the quantity $Q$ for the best-fit values (minimum chi-square), we can have a measure of the goodness of fit.
+If $Q$ is small (small probability), we can interpret it~as: \begin{itemize} \item The model is wrong and can be rejected. \item The errors are underestimated. \item The error measurements are not normally distributed. \end{itemize}